 Aging is inevitable in all living things.
 Dogs age much faster than humans, so changes in their physical and mental well-being can seem to come out of nowhere.
 Suddenly your fun loving and ready-for-anything buddy is reluctant to leave his warm bed on frosty mornings and takes his time climbing stairs.
 It may seem like a shock that your dog is suddenly a senior, but becoming a senior doesn't mean you and your dog can't enjoy several more good years together.
 It's important to understand that dogs undergo many changes as they age and become seniors.
 Here's what to expect as your dog enters the golden years.

 01 of 04

-Arthritis is one of the most common conditions associated with your dog's advancing age.
+Arthritis is one of the most common conditions that can be associated with your dog's advancing age.
 Pain and stiffness will make it hard for a formerly boisterous dog to hop up and join in a jog.
-It may even make your dog reluctant to move at all.
-Cold and damp weather only make these conditions worse.
+In severe cases, it may even make your dog reluctant to move much at all.
+Cold and damp weather tend to make the condition worse.

 02 of 04

 Hearing loss is one of those age-related hurdles that you and your dog may have to face.
-The loss is usually gradual, and as you notice that your dog is becoming less responsive to verbal commands, you will have to adapt yourself to using hand signals and other non-verbal cues.
-Children will have to learn not to sneak up on a dog that is hard of hearing, but stomp your feet so they can feel the vibrations in the floor.
+The loss is usually gradual, and as you notice that your dog is becoming less responsive to verbal commands, you will have to adapt to using hand signals and other non-verbal cues.
+Other simple hacks can make life easier too.
+For example, never sneak up on a dog that is hard of hearing, but stomp your feet so they can feel the vibrations in the floor.
 Deaf dogs do very well in most households, so don't look at this as the end of the world for your older dog.
 It's more likely to bother you than your dog.

 03 of 04

-Cognitive dysfunction, or dementia, is a common occurrence in aging dogs.
-Your dog may forget where they are at times and fail to recognize people they have known their whole life.
-The formerly house-trained self may suddenly start having accidents in the house, forgetting all earlier training.
+Canine cognitive dysfunction, which is similar to dementia, is a relatively common occurrence in aging dogs.
+Your dog may forget where they are at times or fail to recognize people they have known their whole life.
+The formerly house-trained may suddenly start having accidents in the house.
 This can be frustrating for both you and your dog.